peperonikiller/FiveM-Timetrials/README.md

 10. Class based high scores, only see scores from same car class
 11. Payout for completion, high score, and time remaining bonus

+Upcoming:
+1. Proper score payout
+2. Finish framework bridging
+3. More to come...

 # FiveM Timetrials Remastered